rbtylee/tutorial-jsonc/tutorial/File.md

 So let's examine what we have learned from the code above.

 First and foremost, I have introduced a new 'type': _*json_object*_.
 As expected for a C program, _*json_object*_ is really a structure defined in the _*json_object_private.h*_ header file.
-In Ubuntu/Debian distos it is installed at /usr/include/json-c.
-You can examine the definition if you are so inclined, but the details of its implementation are not important here: we can just think of it as a basic object that the json-c functions operate upon.
+In recent json-c versions, this file is not installed as it is a private header file.
+The actaul implemetation details of _*json_object*_ should not concern the average developer using this library.
+But if you wish, can examine the definition in json-c source code.
+For now, we can just think of it as a basic object that the json-c functions operate upon.

 Some programmers who wish to stress the idea _*json_object*_ is a *struct* would write the line of code